-Francis J. Bell, Master of the Lodge
+David A. Goodman, Master of the Lodge (A∴L∴ 6018)

-University Lodge No. 51 is a lodge of Freemasons in the City of Philadelphia that meets at one of the three “Masonic Wonders of the World”–the Philadelphia Masonic Temple right next to City Hall and Arch Street Methodist Church.
+University Lodge No. 51 is an historic lodge of Freemasons, warranted in 1791 in the City of Philadelphia, that meets at one of the three “Masonic Wonders of the World”–the Philadelphia Masonic Temple located on Broad Street between City Hall and Arch Street Methodist Church.
 True to our roots, we attract a fair number of university students and alumni from the various schools in the area; however, the Lodge is made up of a diverse group of men ranging from eighteen to eighty-five years old and coming from all walks of life.
 Of particular interest to Masons visiting from other jurisdictions is the unique ritual of the Grand Lodge of Pennsylvania used at our meetings that is derived from the ritual of the so-called “Ancient” or Atholl Freemasons of the 18th century.

-Masonic author Bro∴ Paul Weathers states that, Freemasonry is dedicated to the Brotherhood of Man under the Fatherhood of God.
+So what is Freemasonry?
+Masonic author Bro∴ Paul Weathers states that, “Freemasonry is dedicated to the Brotherhood of Man under the Fatherhood of God.
 It uses the tools and implements of ancient architectural craftsmen symbolically in a system of instruction designed to build character and moral values in its members.
 Its singular purpose is to ‘make good men better.’
 Its bonds of friendship, compassion, and brotherly love have survived even the most divisive political, military, and religious conflicts through the centuries.
 Freemasonry is a fraternity which encourages its members to practice the faith of their personal acceptance.
-Masonry teaches that each person, through self-improvement and helping others, has an obligation to make a difference for good in the world.
+Masonry teaches that each person, through self-improvement and helping others, has an obligation to make a difference for good in the world.”